medhachaitanya/Pure-Battery-Analytics/Latest/README.md

 * You're all set!

 # What's new?
+-You can now bold the percentage digits shown in the system-tray.

+-Performance improvements and bug fixes.

+-Launch Pure battery right from the tray icon.

-Add as many as battery percentage values to get notified accordingly.
+-Add as many as battery percentage values to get notified accordingly.

 I understand everyone has their own requirements.
 Not one size fits all.
 Based on the feedback that I have received,